I just saw some video of Iran doing their own May Day thing with their troops.

 Yes, America did this, I answered.

-He paused a long silence, then burst out, but mommy, I love America.
+He paused, a long silence, then burst out, but mommy, I love America.

-I want to hung America.
+I want a hung America.

 We've since returned to the city, driven back to urban life more by adult boredom than our children's lack of educational opportunities.